Azure/acs-demos/README.md

     based
   * simulate_logging - a container that simluates a period of logging activity, writes log items into the queue
-  * rest_enqueue - provides a REST API for adding messages to the queue
+  * rest-enqueue - provides a REST API for adding messages to the queue.
+At present this is not visible to the public internet.
+  * rest-query - provides a REST API for querying the state of the application data.
+This is accessible on port 8080.
   * analyze_logs - reads log queue and creates summary log data
   * microscaling - an autoscaler that scales te analyer up and down depending on the amount of work needed